-TIP: You must resolve all Critical Warnings and most Warnings to ensure good QoR and timing analysis accuracy are met.
-For details, see this link in the Vivado Design Suite User Guide: Design Analysis and Closure Techniques (UG906).
+IMPORTANT!
+You must resolve all Critical Warnings and most Warnings to ensure good QoR, timing analysis accuracy, and reliable hardware stability are met.
 For methodology check violations that can be safely ignored, you can use the waiver mechanism to waive the violations.
 For details, see this link in the Vivado Design Suite User Guide: Design Analysis and Closure Techniques (UG906).